 But given that the HTC U Ultra doesn't have a 3.5mm headphone port there's a good chance that the HTC 11 won't either.

-TechRadar's take: Sense Touch sounds more like a concept than a real feature, so don't count on seeing it.
+TechRadar's take: Sense Touch/Edge Sense still sounds more like a concept than a real feature, so don't count on seeing it, but there's certainly growing evidence that can't be ignored.
 A move to Vive branding would seem a little unlikely too - and if it was going to happen we'd expect to have heard more about it by now, but it's possible.

 HTC 11 price